 7. Wash Clothes in Cold Water

 Did you know that 90% of the energy your washer uses goes to heat the water?
-Yeah, it’s pretty surprising and since most American families do around 400 loads of laundry per year, switching to cold can really add up.
+And since most American families do about 400 loads of laundry per year, switching to cold water can really add up.

-When you use cold water to wash, you just use energy to run the machine – about .24 kWh – without using any energy to heat the water.
+When you use cold water to wash, Treehugger reports, you use energy only to run the machine – about .24 kWh – without using any energy to heat the water.
 That .24 kWh translates to about .41 pounds of CO2 per load, or about 162 pounds of CO2 per year.
-That’s about 8 gallons of gas, or 164 miles of driving.
+That’s about 8 gallons of gas or 164 miles of driving.

 8. Pack the Dishwasher